 The free edition of Sophos Home provides the core security essentials of antivirus and web filtering, and allows you to view and manage the security of multiple devices - Windows or Macs - from a simple web console.

-The commercial Sophos Home Premium edition builds on this with more advanced real-time, ransomware and web protection, banking protection, advanced malware removal, live email and chat support, and more.
+The commercial Sophos Home Premium edition builds on this with more advanced real-time, ransomware and web protection, banking protection, advanced malware removal, a privacy module to prevent unauthorized access to your webcam, identity protection, live email and chat support, and more.

-Click the Download button at the bottom of the tab and Sophos demands you register the program with your name and email address, which it will then use to send you marketing emails unless you check a box.
+Sophos doesn't allow you to download Sophos Home Free until you've created an account with your name and email address.
 Bitdefender and Kaspersky also require you to create an account before you can use their free antivirus, but Avast and Avira leave this optional.

-Hand over your details, the installer downloads, we launched it and the program set itself up in a couple of minutes, with no further intervention required from us.
+We handed over our details, downloaded and launched the installer, and the program set itself up in a couple of minutes, with no further intervention required from us.

-Checking our PC post-installation revealed that Sophos Home Free wasn't exactly lightweight, with the program adding at least 12 background processes to our PC, gobbling up at least 400MB RAM (working set).
+Checking our PC post-installation revealed that Sophos Home Free wasn't exactly lightweight, with the program adding 1.1GB of files and at least 17 background processes to our PC.
 Visible changes were kept to a minimum, though, with little more than a couple of shortcuts and a new system tray icon to show that anything had changed.

 Double-click the Sophos Home system tray icon and the program's very simple interface appears.
-There's a little status information (last update, last scan time), a Scan My Computer button, a Manage My Security button, and that's essentially it.
+There's some status information (last update, last scan time), a Scan Computer button, My Activity and Settings buttons, and that's essentially it.

 We logged in to our account and an opening screen displayed the status of our Antivirus and Web Protection modules.

-A Protection tab allowed us to enable or disable various modules: real-time protection, potentially unwanted program detection, web protection, and a download reputation service (a safety score for downloads based on their content and website).
-You can filter website access by content, and add exceptions for file and website filtering.
+A Protection tab allowed us to schedule scans and exclude particular drives, files and folders from checks.
+You can also enable or disable various modules: real-time protection, potentially unwanted program detection, web protection, and a download reputation service (a safety score for downloads based on their content and website).

-A Web Filtering tab allows you to block access to websites by content type (sex, drugs, gambling, violence and more).
+Elsewhere, a Web Filtering tab allows you to block access to websites by content type (sex, drugs, gambling, violence and more).
 There are no presets or templates to speed things up (this person is an 8-year-old, that one is a teenager), and the setting is per device, not user account.
-Block a particular category of websites and they're blocked for everyone.
+Block a category of websites and it’s blocked for everyone.